-Here is a short video by Google that explains everything that happens across such deletion process:
+Here is a short video by Google that explains everything that happens across such a deletion process:

 Bonus Tips For Anonymous Browsing

 I agree that there are sometimes situations when you need to browse anonymously without the fear of being tracked online.
-Here are some of the tips to help you with such situations:
+Here are some tips to help you with such situations:

-- Sign-out of your Google account and browse through incognito window of your web browser.
+- Sign-out of your Google account and browse through the incognito window of your web browser.

-- The above mentioned tip doesn’t hide your browsing details from your Internet Service Provider (ISP).
-If you wish to browse even privately without leaving any traces for your ISP, it’s recommended that you use a reputed Virtual Private Network (VPN) server, such as Browsec.
+- The above-mentioned tip doesn’t hide your browsing details from your Internet Service Provider (ISP).
+If you wish to browse even privately, leaving no traces for your ISP, it’s recommended that you use a reputed Virtual Private Network (VPN) app like NordVPN or CyberGhost.
 It masks your true IP address by giving you a proxy geographic location IP to choose from.

 You may also find this post interesting: How to remove my personal information from Google?